aminmuna-prog/java_assignment/README.md

 #### Find Maximum and Minimum Values:
 - Loop through the array to compare each elemnet with max and min value.

-### 5.Write a program that will break down the amount and count notes for any given amount
+### 5. Write a program that will break down the amount and count notes for any given amount
 ### 6. Write a program that will give following output:
 #### Use two loop for printing the pattern

-### 7.Take input as height of 10 babies in cm.
+### 7. Take input as height of 10 babies in cm.
 Now find out the 2 lowest height of babies.
 ### Algorithm
 #### Take User Input:
 - Initialize an array to put the heights of 10 babies.
 - traverse a loop to read the heights from the user and store them in the array.
 #### Find Two Lowest Heights:
  - Use a nested loop to compare each height with every other height.

- -
-### 8.Count number of words, number of characters without spaces, number of vowels and consonant from the given string
+### 8. Count number of words, number of characters without spaces, number of vowels and consonant from the given string

 ### Algorithm
 #### Loop through each character of the string: